 Display Player Embed Link

-This allows users to embed your media player in their own websites.
+This allows users to embed your media player into their own websites.

 Subscribe Links Under Player

-Enable or disable the subscribe links such as Apple Podcasts, Spotify, Android, Email, and RSS displayed below the player and media links.
-These can be managed in the Destinations settings [link to Destinations page].
+Enable or disable the subscribe links such as Apple Podcasts, Spotify, Android, Email and RSS, displayed below the player and media links.
+These can be managed in the Destinations settings.

 Select the styling options and change the appearance of the subscribe buttons used on your subscribe page.
-We provide two different style and shape options, but there are options available for custom styling via CSS.
+We provide two different style and shape options, and there are options available for custom styling via CSS.
 The widget can be found in your widgets area of WordPress.
 Its called “Subscribe to Podcast.”

 This section explains how to use the shortcodes available from PowerPress.
 More information is provided within PowerPress itself on how to implement each of these shortcodes, but you can use the links below for additional documentation.

 Use this option if you are having problems with the players not appearing on some or all of your pages.
 Some plugins and themes can conflict with PowerPress and using this tool may be helpful.
-If you still find yourself having issues, refer to this document for more information [http://create.blubrry.com/resources/powerpress/powerpress-settings/media-appearance/resolving-plugin-theme-conflict-issues/].
+If you still find yourself having issues, refer to this document for more information see this page.

 Play In New Window